Category: Settlements

 The importance of ethical conduct in conveyancing: best practices for conveyancers

 The importance of ethical conduct in conveyancing: best practices for conveyancers In the realm of conveyancing, where transactions involving real estate are conducted, the importance of ethical conduct cannot be overstated.
 Conveyancers play a pivotal role in ensuring the smooth transfer of property ownership, and their ethical behaviour is not just a legal obligation but a cornerstone of trust, professionalism, and ultimately, client satisfaction.
 In this article, we will delve into the significance of ethical conduct in conveyancing, how it ties into quality customer service, and provide best practices that every conveyancer should uphold.
 Adherence to the industry code of conduct Each state division of the Australian Institute of Conveyancers (AIC) has their own Code of Conduct governing the behaviour of conveyancers.
 Common topics are present throughout the various codes, including: Client confidentiality, Professional responsibilities, Fairness and social responsibility, and Fees commissions and charges.
 Ethical conduct requires strict adherence to these codes, which outline the professional standards and responsibilities expected of conveyancers.
 Familiarise yourself with your local code and ensure continued compliance.
 Also, inform your clients about the industry’s Code of Conduct and how you are committed to upholding these standards.
-This transparency can reassure clients that they are working
+This transparency

 Read More >